OmniControl: Control Any Joint at Any Time for Human Motion Generation: Appendix

 \subsection{Why didn't we use global pose representation for human motion generation}

-The human pose representation suggested by~\cite{Guo_2022_CVPR} is easier to learn and produce realistic human motions because it leverages the human skeleton prior.
+The human pose representation suggested by~\citet{Guo_2022_CVPR} is easier to learn and produce realistic human motions because it leverages the human skeleton prior.
 However, this representation is not friendly for inpainting-based methods, detailed in~\ref{sec: diffusion}.
 One question is whether we can use the global representation for all joints of humans.
-We try to train the MDM~\cite{tevet2023human} using the global representation, in which the human pose is represented with the global position of joints.
+We try to train the MDM~\citep{tevet2023human} using the global representation, in which the human pose is represented with the global position of joints.
 In this case, $D=66$~(22 joints) on HumanML3D dataset or $D=63$~(21 joints) on KIT-ML dataset.
 We found the model cannot converge, and produce unreasonable human poses, as shown in Fig.~\ref{fig:raw}.

-\subsection{Why didn't we use the global pose representation proposed in~\cite{liang2023intergen}}
+\subsection{Why didn't we use the global pose representation proposed in~\citet{liang2023intergen}}

-~\cite{liang2023intergen} propose a non-canonicalization representation for multi-person interaction motion.
+~\citet{liang2023intergen} propose a non-canonicalization representation for multi-person interaction motion.
 Instead of transforming joint positions and velocities to the root frame, they keep them in the world frame.
 To avoid the unreasonable human poses shown in~\ref{global_pose}, they introduce bone length loss to constrain the global joint positions to satisfy skeleton consistency, which implicitly encodes the human body's kinematic structure.
-We train MDM~\cite{tevet2023human} with this global representation and bone length loss, and report the performance in Tab.~\ref{table:global_pose}.
+We train MDM~\citep{tevet2023human} with this global representation and bone length loss, and report the performance in Tab.~\ref{table:global_pose}.
 There is a significant drop in performance when converted to global representation for text-based human motion generation.
+Therefore, global coordinates are not an optimal choice for our task.